 - Teach your child how to “pump” after pushing them on the swing.
 Leaning back and forward while holding onto the ropes is a great workout!

-- Games and pretend play that involve climbing, crawling, and holding themselves up on their upper extremities encourage postural control and upper extremity stability.
+- Games and pretend play that involves climbing, crawling, and holding themselves up on their upper extremities encourage postural control and upper extremity stability.

 - Bring other toys to play with, too.
 Playing velcro catch, blowing bubbles, and jumping rope are all great for strengthening the upper extremities, which helps promote fine motor skills, too!
 A jump rope or a bag or balloons are easy pocketbook toys that work on gross motor skills for when you need an alternative to keep your child busy.
 Stick them in your purse or diaper bag!